edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_10.md

 - Tasks:
     - Task 1: Refer to the diagram.
 Configure OSPF area 0 with process ID 1 on R1, R2 and R3 and SW101.
-Use a **single command** under the OSPD process to achieve this
+Use a **single command** under the OSPD process to achieve this.
-    - Solution:Perform all the following on R1, R2, R3 and SW101
+        - Solution: Perform all the following on R1, R2, R3 and SW101
         -
         ```text
             en
             config t
             router ospf 1
             network 10.0.0.0 0.255.255.255 area 0
             end
             copy run start
         ```
+        - Explanation: Note that all IP starts with 10.x.x.x, hence we can use the wildcard mask of 0.255.255.255 to off set it.
+Hence `router ospf 1` + `network 10.0.0.0 0.255.255.255 area 0`

+    - Task 2: Configure SW 101 so that it's always gonna be the DR for the VLAN 101 network.
+Note, there should be no BDR.
+Two things to be careful about.
+        - First, don't use the neighbor command under the OSPF process to achieve this. (i.e. `ospf` has been banned)
+        - Second, no config changes can be performed on SW 101 (no touching SW 101)
+        - Solution: Perform on R1, R2 and R3 using priority, with ints facing SW101
+            - For R1
+            ```text
+                en
+                config t
+                int e0/2
+                ip ospf priority 0
+                end
+                copy run start
+            ```
+            - For R2
+            ```text
+                en
+                config t
+                int e0/1
+                ip ospf priority 0
+                end
+                copy run start
+            ```
+            - For R3
+            ```text
+                en
+                config t
+                int e0/0
+                ip ospf priority 0
+                end
+                copy run start
+            ```
-    - Task 2:
+        - Explanation:
+            - Doing `ip ospf priority 0` on all R1, R2 and R3 facing SW101 will ensure SW101 is always the DR since it has the highest priority (default is 1).
+Therefore eliminating the need to configure DR and BDR. `pirority 0` means it cannot be elected as DR or BDR = giving up on DR and BDR chances.
+            - Had neighbor command been allowed, we could have configured SW101 as DR directly using neighbor command under OSPF process.
+            - Recall in page 155 where we can do things like `sh ip ospf int g0/0` or `sh ip ospf neighbor` to verify the DR and BDR status.
+For refernce click [here](../lesson_8/#104-configuring-ospf-broadcast-on-cicso-router)